 - Choose plants for a cool-toned colour scheme

 - Browse our pick of plants for the middle of a border

 - Browse our pick of plants for the back of a border

 Designing a garden isn’t just about plant choices.
 You may need to consider your boundaries – will you opt for a fence or hedge?
 And what about paths and seating areas?
 Discover 11 ideas for garden fences and nine ideas for garden seating.
 Perhaps a raised bed is on the agenda?
 For more inspiration on hard landscaping, see below.

 Design tips for small gardens

 Sometimes designing a small garden can be more difficult than designing a large one.
 Small gardens tend to have greater areas of shade, particularly if they’re narrow.
 Also, you may run the risk of trying to cram too much into the space.
 Find out how to make the most of a small garden.
 Be inspired by our tips for designing a front garden, and browse our list of ideas for designing a courtyard.

 Other design ideas

 If you’re after something a little different, why not consider designing a gravel garden?
 Or how about an outdoor room?
+You could also browse our summer house ideas if you’re looking for more than a garden shed.
 Lighting may also be a consideration in your garden – discover six of the best garden lighting ideas.
 For inspiration on which trees to plant browse our pick of trees with attractive bark.